Research and Policy Analysis David L. Warren Presidentdavid@naicu.edu Biography Photo

 Hattan is a graduate of Washburn University (Topeka, Kan.), and holds a master's degree from American University (D.C.).Karin L. JohnsDirector of Tax Policykarin@naicu.edu

 Karin L. Johns was appointed NAICU’s director of tax policy in 1998.
 She is responsible for developing legislative strategies and representing NAICU on tax policy issues with Congress and the higher education community.
 In addition, she serves as the association's liaison to the NAICU Secretariat

 Before joining NAICU, Johns was legislative director for Rep. Phil English (R-Pa.).
 She managed his legislative staff and was responsible for overseeing Ways and Means Committee issues, including tax policy, human resources, health care, Social Security, and trade.
 From 1990 to 1994, she worked for Rep. Fred Grandy (R-Iowa), including two years as a legislative assistant.
-Johns has a B.A. degree from Westminster College.Stephanie Giesecke Director for Budget and Appropriationsstephanie@naicu.edu
+Johns graduated from Westminster College in New Wilmington, Pennsylvania, with a B.A. in Information Arts, and a concentration in political science.
+After graduation, Johns attended the Fund for American Studies Institute on Political Journalism at Georgetown University in Washington, DC.Stephanie Giesecke Director for Budget and Appropriationsstephanie@naicu.edu

 Stephanie Giesecke is responsible for representing NAICU on budget and appropriations issues with Congress, the administration, and the higher education community.